 Usually, the emotional and mental workplace stress happens when there is rejection.
 The idea that people around is not agreeing with you somehow makes you feel a little off concerning a project.
 There are cases that even if you think you did well, not all of them are pleased about it.
 With that, you begin to lose all the interest in working and socializing with your peers.
 What you don’t understand is not because people don’t agree or like what you did, that doesn’t mean your work is terrible.
 You miss recognizing that there are a whole lot of other perspectives that these individuals are looking right at the moment.
 In this scenario, the problem lies in your way of thinking.

 The one particular problem that most likely stresses you is an assumption.
 So what if others don’t like your work?
 So what if your co-workers don’t want to work with you?
 So what if your boss often demands everything?
 It might not be that bad.
 Honestly, it is just a matter of perspective and anything along those lines.
 And although if your work fails, your peers don’t socialize with you and your boss complaints a lot, it doesn’t mean anything about who you are.
 You need to realize that making mistakes and not being liked by everybody is not a reason to hate or doubt yourself.
 Therefore, there is no genuine excuse to live your working life full of stress.
+According to Dan Guerra, PsyD, “Managing stress involves addressing the relationship with ourselves while we work as well as addressing how we are relating to others–down, up, or across the corporate hierarchy.”

 The truth is, you will continue to stress about a lot of things that are possibly going wrong in your workplace.
 And no matter how great things are, there is still no guarantee that all of it will stay that way.
 But if you know you matter, at least try and change your perspective.
 Take a moment right now and think about how you want your health would be in the next few days.
 If you aim for a better emotional and mental strength, then let go of your assumptions.
 Look for ways that can assist you with your distressing process.
 Consider taking steps one at a time.
+“It isn’t the work that leaves you unable to relax.
+It’s that you see the work as a threat.
+Stress is not a reaction to an event but rather to how you interpret the event.”
+Psychologist Allan R. Cohen, PsyD explained.